wiktorkisielewski/ibkr_gateway/README.md

 # InteractiveBrokers Gateway
-This project allows to run IBKR Gateway headless in the docker container.
+This project allows to run IBKR Gateway headless, while being able to authenticate on the go from any device with internet access.

-You can run data collecting programs, trading algorithms or use IBKR API's in any way without `GUI`.
+Authentication is made through the internet browser (password login and 2FA), device used to authenictae needs to have `IP address` whitelisted by user.

-Authentication is made through the internet browser (password login and 2FA), accesible from the list of provided `IP` addresses.
+You can run data collecting programs, trading algorithms or use IBKR API's in any other way without having to deal with `GUI`.

 ## PREREQUISITS
 ```